multiverse-os/muid/README.md

 `encoding/base32` to customize it to support downcased `base32`, and we simply use the standard library.

-We replace about 50% of `xid` codebase with simple use of the standard go library `encoding/base32`:
+A simple example of this, we were able to replace ~30% of the `xid` codebase with simple use of the standard go library `encoding/base32`. `xid` implements a custom `base32` encoding system to acheive no-padding and downcased hex encoding.
+In contrast, we replaced over 100 lines with:

 ```
 encoder := base32.NewEncoding("0123456789abcdefghijklmnopqrstuv").WithPadding(base32.NoPadding)